 The NMEA log structures follow format standards as adopted by the National Marine Electronics Association.
 The reference document used is "Standard For Interfacing Marine Electronic Devices NMEA 0183 Version 2.00".
-For further information, see Appendix F, Standards and References, Page 233.
+For further information, see Appendix F, Standards and References, Page 239.
 The following table contains excerpts from Table 6 of the NMEA Standard which defines the variables for the NMEA logs.
 The actual format for each parameter is indicated after its description.

-Field Type Symbol Definition Special Format Fields Status A Single character field: A = Yes, Data Valid, Warning Flag Clear V = No, Data Invalid, Warning Flag Set Latitude 1111.11 Fixed/Variable length field: degrees minutes.decimal - 2 fixed digits of degrees, 2 fixed digits of minutes and a variable number of digits for decimal-fraction of minutes.
+Field Type Symbol Definition Special Format I ields Status A Single character field: A = Yes, Data Valid, Warning Flag Clear V = No, Data Invalid, Warning Flag Set Latitude 1111.11 Fixed/Variable length field: degrees minutes.decimal - 2 fixed digits of degrees, 2 fixed digits of minutes and a variable number of digits for decimal-fraction of minutes.
 Leading zeros always included for degrees and minutes to maintain fixed length.
-The decimal point and associated decimal-fraction are optional if full resolution is not required.
-Longitude ууууу.уу Fixed/Variable length field: degrees minutes.decimal - 3 fixed digits of degrees, 2 fixed digits of minutes and a variable number of digits for decimal-fraction of minutes.
+The decimal point and associated decimal-fraction are optional if full resolution in not required.
+Longitude ууууу.уу Fixed/Variable length field: degrees minutes.decimal - 3 fixed digits of degrees, 2 fixed digits of minutes and a variable number o digits for decimal-fraction of minutes.
 Leading zeros always included for degrees and minutes to maintain fixed length.
 The decimal point and associated decimal-fraction are optional if full resolution is not required Time hhmmss.ss Fixed/Variable length field: hours minutes seconds.decimal - 2 fixed digits of hours, 2 fixed digits of minutes, 2 fixed digits of seconds and variable number of digits for decimal-fraction of seconds.
 Leading zeros always included for hours, minutes and seconds to maintain fixed length.
 The decimal point and associated decimal- fraction are optional if full resolution is not required.
 Defined field Some fields are specified to contain pre-defined constants, most often alpha characters.
 Such a field is indicated in this standard by the presence of one or more valid characters.
-Excluded from the list of allowable characters are the following which are used to indicate field types within this standard: "A", "a", "c", "hh", "hhmmss.ss", "IIII.II", "x", "yyyyy.yy" Numeric Value F ields Variable numbers х.х Variable length integer or floating numeric field.
+Excluded from the list of allowable characters are the following which are used to indicate field types within this standard: "A", "a", "c", "hh", "hhmmss.ss", "IIII.II", "x", "yyyyy.yy" Numeric Value F ields Variable numbers X.X Variable length integer or floating numeric field.
 Optional leading and trailing zeros.
-The decimal point and associated decimal-fraction are optional if full resolution is not required (example: 73.10 = 73.1 = 073.1 = 73) Fixed HEX field hh Fixed length HEX numbers only, MSB on the left Information Field ds Variable text CC Variable length valid character field.
-Fixed alpha field aa Fixed length field of uppercase or lowercase alpha characters Fixed number XX Fixed length field of numeric characters Fixed text field CC Fixed length field of valid characters NOTES: 1.
-Spaces may only be used in variable text fields.
-2. A negative sign "-" (HEX 2D) is the first character in a Field if the value is negative.
-The sign is omitted if value is positive.
-3. All data fields are delimited by a comma (,).
-4. Null fields are indicated by no data between two commas (.).
+The decimal poin and associated decimal-fraction are optional if full resolution is not required (example: 73.10 = 73.1 = 073.1 = 73) Fixed HEX field hh Fixed length HEX numbers only, MSB on the left Information Field ds Variable text CC Variable length valid character field.
+Fixed alpha field aa Fixed length field of uppercase or lowercase alpha characters Fixed number XX Fixed length field of numeric characters Fixed text field cc Fixed length field of valid characters 1.
+Spaces r nou only ho year NOTES: d in variable text fields.

+4. Null fields are indicated by no data between two commas (,,).
 Null fields indicate invalid or no data available.

-The NMEA Standard requires that message lengths be limited to 82 characters.
+5. The NMEA Standard requires that message lengths be limited to 82 characters.